 To learn more about the artists supporting the Music Stories category, follow our social media outlets.

 After listening to all the songs in the creative starters, try to pick one that appeals to you the most and then use it to develop your own original idea for a film.
-You can interpret more than one song and submit more than one idea—please note, however, that we are limiting the submissions to 2 treatments per Main Partner–Artist.
+You can interpret more than one song and submit more than one idea—please note, however, that we are limiting the submissions to 3 treatments per category.
 The contest looks for original ideas that use visuals and the language of film to tell important stories, stimulate the imagination, and inject new meanings and contexts into the songs.
 The ideas can draw on different storytelling forms, such as animation, live-action film, and music video with a brief introduction to the story and the setting—the choice lies solely with the contestants.
 Bring your best, most original idea and tell us how you plan on adapting it into film form.
 The idea should be outlined in the form of treatment.
 Treatment templates for each category can be found in the Contestant Panel.
 You can also submit your version of a document, but remember to add the specific elements included in the treatment template to your finished work.

 Contestants or duos that make it to the finals will have the opportunity to make their ideas a reality.
 The timeframe is rather narrow—the finalists will have less than seven weeks to produce their films.
 To help them along the way, they will be provided a budget of 18,000 PLN (if they are producing a film outside Poland – 19,800 PLN), alongside mentoring support.
 In the end, a total of no less than three videos will be produced.